lkesteloot/unsong/unsong.md

 Had Aaron screwed up?
 What had happened on his trip to Stanford?
 Had he told Dodd?
 Was it just a coincidence?
 Were they in trouble for hosting Unitarian meetings, for misusing protected Names, or for trying to take over the world?
 Had anybody died?
 Those people in the black vans looked <i>really serious</i>.

-[Aaron?] she asked mentally, but there was no answer.
+[open-bracket]Aaron?] she asked mentally, but there was no answer.

 She couldn’t go back to Ithaca.
 UNSONG would be watching.
 She couldn’t go to her parents in Redwood City, if UNSONG had figured out the extent of what they discovered they’d be watching her parents as well.
 There were various Unitarians up in the North Bay – but if they knew about Ithaca then maybe they’d infiltrated the Unitarians.
 Her friends weren’t safe.
 They might not really be her friends.